 The Public Works Committee meets the Tuesday, and the Legal and Finance Committee meets the Wednesday prior to a City Council meeting.
 Both meetings are scheduled at 12:30 p.m. in Council Chambers.

-A Temporary Pedestrian Access Route will be maintained on the west side of Mount Rushmore Road from Flormann Street to Saint Francis Street, and the east side of Mount Rushmore Road from Saint Francis Street to Saint James Street.
+A Temporary Pedestrian Access Route is being maintained on the west side of Mount Rushmore Road from Saint James Street to Flormann Street.

 Business access on Mount Rushmore Road will remain open at all times.
 Left-hand turns across traffic are discouraged to allow for continued flow of traffic.
 Motorists are asked to slow down through the work zone and be prepared for: suddenly slowing, merging and stopped traffic, minor delays, loose gravel, uneven surfaces and bumps, as well as construction workers and equipment adjacent to the roadway.